© March 17, 2017 | Schulter Etyang

 Could it be that the “storm” has been allowed so that you can experience His saving power?
-Because without the storm you do not need Him to save you.
+Because without the storm, you do not need Him to save you.

-Could it be that the “storm” is an opportunity for you to invite Jesus into your boat i.e. life, ministry, business, career, marriage, parenting, health, finances, relationships, education, etc.?
+Could it be that the “storm” is an opportunity for you to invite Jesus into your boat i.e. Life, ministry, business, career, marriage, parenting, health, finances, relationships, education, etc.?
 So that He can save you before He calms the storm.

-Could it be that actually the “storm” is working for you?
+Could it be that actually, the “storm” is working for you?

 Stop cursing your storms, challenges, or even your enemies.
 Jesus has allowed them so that you can experience His saving power.
-Without those, you would never know His amazing power to save.
+Without this, you would never know His amazing power to save.
 The storm was a perfect set-up for them to know that He saves and rescues us in every single moment of our lives.
 Your storms, challenges, or even your enemies are a perfect set-up for you to know that He saves and rescues you all the time.

-Jesus even saves us from storms of our own making.
+Jesus even saves us from the storms of our own making.
 He does.
 In this case, the storm was caused by outside forces.
 But He also saves us when we are the cause of the storms.

 One other thing happens when you experience His saving power – you will be greatly amazed and marvel.
-(Vs.51) Your awe for God goes into another level because of what you He does for you.
+(Vs.51) Your awe for God goes into another level because of what He does for you.
 Do you want those “aha” “out of your mind moments”?
 Stop rowing and let Jesus save you.
 Stop depending on your “I’s” and let Him do His thing.

 That’s what grace looks like